-The average time to move house from a 2-bedroom property is 6 – 7 hours, including the loading and transportation of all goods.
+The average time to move house from a 2-bedroom property is 6 – 7 hours, including the loading and transporting all goods.

 This includes packing, loading and transportation to the destination address.

-8 – 9 hours is the average time that movers spend to complete a thorough house move job from a 3-bedroom house, including furniture disassembly and assembly, is around 8 – 9 hours.
+The average time that movers spend to complete a thorough house move job from a 3-bedroom house, including furniture disassembly and assembly, is around 8 – 9 hours.

 For properties with up to 2 bedrooms, you can easily complete the move using a Transit Van.
-However, when it comes to a property with 3 bedrooms or more, a Transit van is no longer the most suitable option.
-Instead, a Luton van should be used so you can get all household items and personal stuff loaded all at once.
-The hourly rates for a moving service with a Luton van are usually 25-30% higher.
+However, when it comes to a property with 3 bedrooms or more, a Luton van should be used so you can get all household items and personal stuff loaded all at once.
+Note that the hourly rates for a moving service with a Luton van are usually 25-30% higher.

-Contact professional moving companies and share the details of your move.
-Relocation from a 4-bedroom property s really hard to estimate in terms of time duration and price.
+Contact a professional moving company and share the details of your move.
+Relocation from a 4-bedroom property is really hard to estimate in terms of time duration and price.

-Because of the complexities around such type of large-scale relocation, the job is usually completed in 2 different days.
+Because of the complexities around such type of large-scale relocation, completing the job usually takes 2 days.
 Traffic on the road and other factors may slow down the house move, ending up with a service that may require up to 3 days to complete.